 Unauthorized Keys or Keycards

-Unauthorized use or possession of keys or keycards for Illinois Tech locks is prohibited.
+Unauthorized use or possession of keys or keycards for access to Illinois Tech spaces/facilities is prohibited.

-The Office of Undergraduate Academic Affairs (UGAA) provides a variety of academic support services for an undergraduate student from the time of admission to graduation.
-These services include academic advising, evaluation of transfer credits from both United States and international schools; official academic program audits; student petitions; change of major, including declaration of dual degree or double major; change of status from non-degree seeking to degree-seeking; certification of student’s eligibility for degree conferral; granting official leave of absence or official withdrawal from Illinois Tech; reinstating former undergraduate students to Illinois Tech; and monitoring academic progress for probation and dismissal.
-Also, UGAA is responsible for DegreeWorks, which is an unofficial advising tool for students and faculty.
-DegreeWorks is accessed through a student’s academic tab on myIIT.
-Office hours are 8:30 a.m.–5:00 p.m. on Monday-Friday, and UGAA has an open door policy, so appointments are not required.
-The office is located in the IIT Tower on the second floor.
+The Office of Undergraduate Academic Affairs (UGAA) is part of the Office of Academic Affairs and provides a variety of academic support services for undergraduate students from the time of admission to graduation.
+These services include academic advising, evaluation of transfer credits from international schools; official academic program audits; student petitions; change of major, including declaration of dual degree or double major; change of status from non-degree seeking to degree-seeking; certification of student’s eligibility for degree conferral; granting official leave of absence or official withdrawal from Illinois Tech; reinstating former undergraduate students to Illinois Tech; and monitoring academic progress for probation and dismissal.
+Also, UGAA is responsible for DegreeWorks which is an unofficial advising tool for students and faculty.
+DegreeWorks is accessed through a student’s academic tab on myiit.

-The CTA UPass program is administered by the Office of Student Affairs.
-Only students who are registered for full-time academic hours (graduate students—nine hours; undergraduate students -12 hours) are eligible to participate in the U-Pass program.
-The U-Pass fee is a mandatory fee for all full-time students and can only be waived by distance learning students who resides 50 miles or more from Mies Campus.
-All requests to waive the UPass fee must be submitted through email each semester, by the end of the fourth week of courses.
-Requests submitted after the fourth week will not be considered.
-If you have questions or concerns, please contact us in the Office of Student Affairs (MTC 209 or firstname.lastname@example.org).
-As a result of the COVID-19 pandemic, the requirement has been amended to all full-time students to opt-into the program for at least the fall 2020 semester.
+The CTA UPass program is administered by the Access Card and Parking Services Office.
+Students who are registered for full time academic hours (Grad students - 9 hours, Undergrad students -12 hours) are required to participate in the U-Pass program.
+The U-Pass fee is a mandatory fee for all full time students and can only be waived by distance learning students who reside 50 miles or more from Mies Campus.
+All requests to waive the UPass fee must be submitted through email each semester, by the end of the 4th week of classes.
+If you have questions or concerns, please contact the Access Card and Parking Services Office (HH 110 or firstname.lastname@example.org).

 Full-time Illinois Tech students in good standing may take courses offered at VanderCook College of Music.
 Please contact the Office of Undergraduate Academic Affairs for further information.
-Admission to VanderCook courses is on a space-available basis, and students may be asked to audition or to satisfy other requirements prior to acceptance into a VanderCook course.
+Admission to VanderCook courses is on a space-available basis and students may be asked to audition or to satisfy other requirements prior to acceptance into a VanderCook course.
 Illinois Tech students can register for many courses including Music Theory, Music History, Symphonic Band, Concert Choir, Philharmonic Orchestra, and private lessons.
-More information can be found on the VanderCook website.

-One-to-one help with writing assignments is available in the Illinois Tech Writing Center, which provides assistance with assignments in engineering, science, and technical communication courses as well as courses in the humanities (literature, history, art and architecture history, philosophy) and social sciences.
+Individual tutors are available to assist students with writing assignments with assignments in engineering, science, and technical communication courses as well as courses in the humanities (literature, history, art & architecture history, philosophy) and social sciences.
 Students may use the sign-up sheets on the doors of SH 232 and 233 to reserve a specific time.
-When possible, the Writing Center also accepts students on a walk-in basis without an appointment.
+When possible, the Writing Center also accepts students without an appointment.